Minimalist Living is Just a Tool, Use It Well For Happy Living

 Minimalism does work.

 I think a large part of why many people advocate minimalism is because it works.
-There are numerous benefits to learning to live with less but that’s more to do with the fact that we live in a society that encourages us to worship material objects.
+There are numerous benefits to learning to live with less but more to do with the fact that we live in a society that encourages us to worship material objects.

 I think the problem with minimalism is that it sees the world in black and white.
 Owning a lot of stuff is bad, owning less is good.
 I’m going to disagree with this one.